 - Elections Reserve Yearly amounts are paid into the reserve in order to spread out the high costs of council elections when they occur once every four years.
 Grant monies received from the government in respect of the Individual Electoral registration initiative are also transferred to the reserve.
 It is intended these monies will contribute towards the costs associated with running individual registration. - Homelessness Grant Initiatives This earmarked reserve represents funding received from the Government in respect of Flexible Homelessness Grant and New Burdens Funding Grant.
 This reserve is to fund specific initiatives to prevent and manage homelessness within the Borough. - Stapleford Town Fund Reserve This reserve was created from an allocation of the General Fund to contribute to the drawing up of a bid to apply for funding from the Government's Town Funds initiative.
 The purpose of this is to regenerate town centres, boost businesses and improve infrastructure. - Planning Reserve This reserve was created from grant monies from the government in relation to Custom Build grant and Brownfield Sites grant.
-It is intended these monies will contribute towards the costs associated with setting up and maintaining the custom/selfbuild properties and brownfield sites registers. - Noise Monitoring Equipment Replacement It is intended that there will be an annual contribution from unspent budget which will fund the required expenditure to replace or upgrade the equipment every 2/3 years.
+It is intended these monies will contribute towards the costs associated with setting up and maintaining the custom/self-build properties and brownfield sites registers.

-- Council Tax Equalisation Government funding was provided to local authorities to help offset the reduction in council tax received from taxpayers as a result of the Covid-19 pandemic.
+- Noise Monitoring Equipment Replacement It is intended that there will be an annual contribution from unspent budget which will fund the required expenditure to replace or upgrade the equipment every 2/3 years. - Council Tax Equalisation Government funding was provided to local authorities to help offset the reduction in council tax received from taxpayers as a result of the Covid-19 pandemic.
 A proportion of this funding has been set aside to offset the continued deficit in future years. - NDR Equalisation Government funding was provided to local authorities to help offset the reduction in NDR received from ratepayers as a result of the Covid-19 pandemic.
-A proportion of this funding has been set aside to offset the continued deficit in future years. - Other small balances.
+A proportion of this funding has been set aside to offset the continued deficit in future years.
+The reserve was fully utilised in 2022/23. - Shared Prosperity Fund This is part of the government's levelling up agenda and is funding provided by central government for local investment which includes supporting Local Businesses, Communities and People and Skills.
+Grants are available for individuals/businesses within each of these three areas.
+The SPF runs from April 2022 to March 2025.
+Monies received in 2022/23 have been set aside to fund grant expenditure in future years - Other small balances.
 This relates to a small balance held on a charities account.